Signal and image processing

 return as_doubles(yy);

-function performs two-dimensional interpolation of a function specified by matrix Z
+interpolation of a function specified by matrix Z with

-that contains interpolated values at the coordinates given by vectors XI
+values at the coordinates given by vectors XI and

 Usage: